-We have a situation presently in New Zealand where electricity supply exceeds demand which means that electricity is CHEAP for commercial and industrial clients*see below for some years yet.
+We have a situation presently in New Zealand where electricity supply just meets demand which means that electricity cost is HIGH for commercial and industrial clients*see below for some years yet.

 This has been brought about by a "perfect storm" of variables:

-While energy brokers would LOVE to say that this is due to our efforts, it isn't true.
-Our value-added role is to determine the most economic choice from the market players for our clients.
+As energy brokers our value-added role is to determine the most economic choice from the market players for our clients.
 Energy Veritas recognises this through quality request for proposal and reporting processes designed to provide confident decision making by our clients.

 * Clients using 200,000 kWh or more annually (around 17,000 kWh monthly) and on time-of-use metering.